ministryofjustice/itpolicycontent/content/confluence/enterprise/password-guidance.md

 All government departments must follow HMG security standards.
 That includes the MoJ.
 An important part of compliance is ensuring that all users:

-- can be identified uniquely
+- have a unique ID
-- can be authenticated with a User ID and password
+- can authenticate using their ID
-- on the network are auditable
+- are auditable

+Passwords help ensure that compliance.

 ## Always\.\.\.

-- use a password that is strong enough for the classification level of the information, services or systems
+- use a password that supports the classification level of the information or system
 - use a password manager, to help you choose and store your passwords
+- use a password that has a combination of characters:
+  -  upper case
+  -  lower case
+  -  digits
-- use a password that has a combination of upper case characters, lower case characters, digits, and special characters such as '`@`', '`$`', '`%`', or '`^`'
+  -  special characters such as '`@`', '`$`', '`%`', or '`^`'
-- change your password after a security incident involving the information, service, or system that is protected by the password
+- change your password for any information or system affected by a security incident

 ## Never\.\.\.